Indicia-Team/indicia-docs/developing/rest-web-services/elasticsearch.rst

     ...
   ];

-If using client authentication (jwtClient, directClient or hmacClient) then there is one more step.
+If using client authentication (jwtClient or directClient, hmacClient is not supported) then there is one more step.
 You need to define a client on the warehouse's Admin -> REST API Clients user interface and also a connection for that client (identified by a proj_id) which defines the permissions available.

 The REST API's config file also has a legacy `clients` section where clients and connecting projects can be defined with Elasticsearch access enabled.
 This is done by adding an